-Before meeting with Executive Director, I carefully audited the existing site.
-I discovered a few issues that a new website could address:
+Before meeting with Executive Director, we carefully audited the existing site.
+We discovered a few issues that a new website could address:

 - The homepage header didn't offer a clear message about what ChattaNeuter did.
 It consisted of a slider with auto-rotating images.
 The text displayed over those images lacked sufficient contrast to make them legible.
 As the slider rotated images, a button animated in from the bottom.
 The animation was distracting and the button was hard to click on.
 Since new users spend 80% of their visit on the homepage header, this was a significant issue.